nixworks/public/news/2010/07/23/README.md

 ##### China
 ### [China sentences an Uyghur journalist who spoke to foreign media after riots in Xinjiang last year to 15 years imprisonment. ](/news/2010/07/23/china-sentences-an-uyghur-journalist-who-spoke-to-foreign-media-after-riots-in-xinjiang-last-year-to-15-years-imprisonment.md)
-_Context: ethnic riots, China, Uyghur, Xinjiang_
+_Context: Xinjiang, Uyghur, ethnic riots, China_

 ##### U.S. state
 ### [A court in the U.S. state of Arizona listens to challenges to the state's policy against illegal immigrants. ](/news/2010/07/23/a-court-in-the-u-s-state-of-arizona-listens-to-challenges-to-the-state-s-policy-against-illegal-immigrants.md)
-_Context: U.S. state, Arizona_
+_Context: Arizona, U.S. state_

 ##### DR Congo
 ### [A panel decides Congolese militia leader Thomas Lubanga should stay in jail in The Hague: Lubanaga says he is not guilty of the charges against him. ](/news/2010/07/23/a-panel-decides-congolese-militia-leader-thomas-lubanga-should-stay-in-jail-in-the-hague-lubanaga-says-he-is-not-guilty-of-the-charges-agai.md)